Faka throwing knife

 Pro Tip: Throw the Faka with the back of the blade facing forward - it is counter-intuitive, but that way the tip will bite into the wood at a steeper angle, and will even stick for under-rotated throws.

 First generation Faka throwing knife with a distinct hand made look.
 A note on the evolution of the Faka: The first three generations of Fakas (see image) were produced by Dalmo himself in São Paulo.
-Working with Christian Thiel of (external link / new window)ThrowingKnives.com, design and material of the knives were constantly improved over time.
-Since Dalmos untimely death in 2018, the fourth and fifth generations of Fakas (sleeker and shorter, but thicker) are produced in Europe by Melontools.
-The manufacturer has experience with throwing knives and employs a very sturdy steel.
+Working with Christian Thiel of (external link / new window)ThrowingKnives.com, design and material of the knives were constantly improved over time - the knives got somewhat shorter and leaner, but thicker.
+Since Dalmos untimely death in 2018, the Fakas are manufactured in Europe, currently by knife maker Ruddy who employs a very sturdy steel.

 The Faka is my personal "Standard Throwing Knife".
 Even in my sleep, I can do my Faka constant throwing motion and stick it.
 So the Faka is the throwing knife I come back to when I feel unsure with other knives or techniques.